“Unstable blood sugars are a modern day phenomenon.”

 Unstable blood sugars are a modern day phenomenon.
 Sugar has infiltrated the modern world, sending our blood sugar levels on a rampant roller coaster ride.

-You might experience sugar cravings, feeling ravenous not long after eating, brain fog or have trouble losing weight.
-You might also notice around 3pm that your hand reaches for chocolate get you through the afternoon.
-These are all signs that your blood sugar levels are unstable.
+You might experience sugar cravings or feeling ravenous not long after eating, brain fog or even have trouble losing weight.
+You might also notice around 3pm that your energy slumps and your hand reaches for chocolate or coffee get you through the afternoon.
+These are all classic signs that your blood sugar levels are unstable.

 Let’s take a closer look at how blood sugar levels impact your hormones, energy and weight.